herohunfer/self_driving_car/README.md

 # Image Based Object Detection System for Self-driving Cars Application
 This project is based on **YOLO V1 & YOLO V2**
-This repository used code from [YOLO V2](https://pjreddie.com/darknet/yolo/) slides can be found [here](https://docs.google.com/presentation/d/1W931zcnQkvN7FPAQVX86bKx41sU9b1oJ5NO2Zo6wAAU/edit?usp=sharing)
+This repository used code from [YOLO V2](https://pjreddie.com/darknet/yolo/)
+Presentation Slides can be found [here](https://docs.google.com/presentation/d/1W931zcnQkvN7FPAQVX86bKx41sU9b1oJ5NO2Zo6wAAU/edit?usp=sharing)

 ## Introduction
 [Competition](https://www.bittiger.io/competition/evaluation)This project is to perform detection on 4 classes of objects (Vehicle, Pedestrian, Cyclist and Traffict Lights) on the road based on 10,000 training image.
 The model uses YOLO V1 MXNET and YOLO V2 Darknet framework.